 Earlier this week, in COVID in China Will ONLY Get Worse and Supply Chain Problems WILL Increase, I wrote how most (but not all) companies should be looking to move their manufacturing out of China because of COVID and because of the gradual yet unrelenting decoupling between China and the West, accelerated by Russia’s war against Ukraine.
-See Russia’s War Will Impact Your China Business and Russia’s War Will Impact Your China Business, Part 2.
+See Russia’s War Will Impact Your China Business.

 Today, I look again at what is happening with COVID in China, but this time I dig deeper into the specific risks facing companies that get their products from China.